-SUPPLY PIPE ENTRY: Knockout holes are provided in the rear and sides of the firebox for use where concealed pipework is required.
-Where necessary, knock out the appropriate hole with a sharp tap from a hammer, and fit the rubber grommet supplied.
-A small incision can now be made in the rubber to slip snugly around the outside of the pipe and sleeving.
+Knock out holes are provided in the rear of the firebox for use where concealed pipework is required.
+Knock out the holes with a sharp tap from a hammer and fit the rubber grommet supplied.
+A small incision can now be made in the rubber to slip snugly around the outside of the supply pipe and sleeving.

-Do not install or use the appliance without the seals in place.
-If a hole is inadvertently opened, reseal with an intact grommet.
-Failure to fit the seal correctly will cause flue suction to act upon the area under the burner, resulting in poor performance and intermittent cutting out of the burner.
+Note: DO NOT install or use the appliance without this seal in place.

+If the hole is inadvertently opened, reseal with an intact grommet.
+Failure to fit this seal correctly will cause the flue suction to act upon the area under the burner resulting in poor performance.